Medicare Reimbursement for iStent Trabecular Micro-Bypass Stent (Glaukos)

 Q What CPT code describes implantation of iStent?

-A A Category III CPT code, 0191T, established on July 1, 2008, applies.
+A A Category III CPT code, 0191T, applies.
 It reads, “Insertion of anterior segment aqueous drainage device, without extraocular reservoir; internal approach, into the trabecular meshwork.”

-Effective January 1, 2015, a second Category III code, +0376T, applies when more than one iStent is implanted in the same session.
+Effective January 1, 2015, a second Category III code, +0376T, applies when an additional iStent is implanted in the same session.
 This code is defined as, “Insertion of anterior segment aqueous drainage device, without extraocular reservoir; internal approach, into the trabecular meshwork; each additional device insertion (list separately in addition to code for primary procedure).”
 This add-on code is only used in conjunction with 0191T.

 Q Does Medicare cover this procedure?